christophergroves/calendar/README.md

  - A Calendar using FullCalendar javascript event calendar with PHP backend processing and MySql storage.
  - This was built to track user participation within a time limited programme.
 A user agreed upon an activity (training, work placement etc.) and time spent on this activity was tracked via the calendar.
  - This calendar is currently being separated off from a bigger project to become a standalone code example and is under heavy development, refactoring and clean up of the code base thus there are many parts that are not yet operational.
+ - User authorisation middleware yet to be implemented.

 ## Technologies Used